aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

 In order to prevent long and potentially duplicated computational efforts - requiring multiple lookups into the chain storage - the computation of the outcome of the miner signalling should be asynchronous and lazy.

-Whenever a block at height preceding the signalling block interval end is inserted in the chain storage, the `aec_conductor` spawns - and keeps track of - a worker responsible for computing the outcome of the miner signalling - using non-transactional chain storage access - and storing such outcome (true / false) in an auxiliary table.
+Whenever a block at the height preceding the signalling block interval end (i.e. [HE][fspecs] minus 1) is inserted in the chain storage, the `aec_conductor` spawns - and keeps track of - a worker responsible for computing the outcome of the miner signalling - using non-transactional chain storage access - and storing such outcome (true / false) in an auxiliary table.